An $SL_2(\mathbb{R}) $-Casson invariant and Reidemeister torsions: Introduction

 \section{Introduction}

 In a series of lectures \cite{Cas}, Casson defined a $\Z$-valued topological invariant of an integral homology 3-sphere $M$.
 Choose a Heegaard splitting $M= W_1 \cup_{\Sigma} W_2$, where $\Sigma$ is a connected closed surface.
 Roughly speaking, the Casson invariant counts equivalent classes of irreducible representations $ \pi_1 (M) \ra SU(2)$, in contrast to $ \pi_1 (\Sigma) \ra SU(2) $.
 Several topologists (see, e.g., \cite{Ati,BN}) have generalized the invariant to count representations in a number of other Lie groups $G$; see \cite{Cur1,Cur2,BH} for the cases $ G = SO(3), U(2), SO(4), SL_2( \mathbb{C} ), SU(3)$.
-The Casson invariant is a landmark topic in low-dimensional topology, and has been studied from many viewpoints, including the Chern-Simons theory; see, e.g., \cite{AM,Sav}.
+The Casson invariant is a landmark topic in low-dimensional topology, and it has been studied from many viewpoints, including through Chern-Simons theory; see, e.g., \cite{AM,Sav}.

 This paper is inspired by the note of Johnson \cite{John}.
 A difficult point of the Casson invariants is to explicitly determine appropriate weights appearing in the counts of representations.
-To solve this, under a condition, he suggested a procedure of computing the weights from Reidemeister torsions; see Theorem \ref{M2315}.
-Since the note is unpublished, we give a proof of the theorem; see Appendix \ref{appB}.
+To solve this problem, he suggested a procedure for computing the weights from Reidemeister torsions under a certain condition; see Theorem \ref{M2315}.
+Since the note is unpublished, we give a proof of the theorem, where we essentially use results of Stanford and Witten \cite{SW,Wit}; see Appendix \ref{appB}.